SalimAlkharsa/LLM_adaptive_computation/README.md

 # LLM Adaptive Computation

+Note this is not fully up to data

 A project for evaluating LLaMA models on mathematical reasoning tasks using the GSM8K dataset.

 ## Overview